wihrl/RazorStyle/README.md

 </Style>
 ````

 **BEWARE:** This library does not handle CSS isolation!
-Make sure to use unique class names / selectors to avoid conflicts.
+Make sure to use
+unique class names / selectors to avoid conflicts between components.

-### AnimationTrigger and class duplication
-`<Style>` blocks can be rendered twice to allow duplicating CSS.
-This can be useful when trying
+### Triggered animations

+Adding a `_triggered_` prefix to `@keyframes` blocks will duplicate it with a different name.
-to trigger an animation without relying on JS.
+This can be used in combination with `AnimationTrigger` to replay an animation programatically without relying on JS.

 ```csharp
 // SomeAnimatedComponent.razor